IvanNSBS/Pixel-Renderer/README.md

 - Create a custom HTML Input text and use it for this and the character name
 - Add scene navigation with mouse
 - Pixelated font
+- Fix bug that makes the image exporter get the frame before reinitializing everything

 ## TODO: Rendering
 - Canvas